someonesdad1/hobbyutil/project_list.md

 [util/scramble.zip](util/scramble.zip) | Contains a python script to scramble letters in words, leaving the first and last characters alone.
 [util/space.py](util/space.py) | See where the space is being consumed in a directory tree and where the biggest files are.
 [util/split_cat.zip](util/split_cat.zip) | Python scripts to split a file into chunks, print out SHA1 hashes of each chunk, and allow you to recombine the chunks later back into the original file.
+[util/sz.zip](util/sz.zip) | Python script to print out sizes of subdirectories.
+The output is to 1 figure and is color-coded for quickly seeing where most of the storage space is being taken.
 [util/tlc.py](util/tlc.py) | Python script to rename all files in a directory to lower or upper case.
 [util/html_tokens.py](util/html_tokens.py) | Will produce a list of readable words from an HTML file, all in lower case, one per line.
 You could then run the list of words through a spell checker.
 [util/tree.py](util/tree.py) | Python script to print an ASCII representation of a directory tree.
 It can optionally decorate the tree with each directory's size in MBytes.